An estimate for the radial chemical distance in $2d$ critical percolation clusters: Improving on : connecting shortcuts around three-arm points

 \emph{Estimate for $e\in \sigma_1$}.
 We estimate

-When the edge $e$ is closer to the boundary ($M=\mathrm{dist}(e,\partial B_n)$), the following occur: \begin{itemize} \item three arms, two open and one closed dual, inside $B(e,M)$ from $e$ to $\partial B(e,M)$; \item four arms, three open and one closed dual, in the semi-annular region $B_n\cap B(p(e),2M,n/4)$ and \item two arms, one open and one closed dual, from the origin to distance $n/4$. \end{itemize}
+When the edge $e$ is closer to the boundary ($M=\mathrm{dist}(e,\partial B_n)$), the following occur: \begin{enumerate} \item three arms, two open and one closed dual, inside $B(e,M/4)$ from $e$ to $\partial B(e,M/4)$; \item four arms, three open and one closed dual, in the semi-annular region $B_n\cap B(p(e),5M/4,3n/4)$ and \item two arms, one open and one closed dual, from the origin to distance $n/4$. \end{enumerate}

 By independence, this results in the bound